Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 the `entry` options specifies which project to compile and the `output` option is self-explanatory.
 The other options will be discussed in a later chapter.

 ### Compiling the project
-In order to run your F# code in the browser, you will first need to compile the project and then open `index.html` in your browser.
+In order to get your F# code to run in the browser, you will first need to compile the project and then open `index.html` in your browser.
 However, before being able to compile the project, there are a couple of requirements that you need to have installed on your machine:

 - [.NET Core](https://www.microsoft.com/net/download) 2.2 or later, both SDK and runtime
 - [Node.js](https://nodejs.org/en/) 10.0 or later

-Ofcourse having a code editor is not a requirement for building the project but rather for developement, for editing F# code, it is highly recommended to have [VS Code](https://code.visualstudio.com/) installed (along with the [Ionide](http://ionide.io/) extension).
+Ofcourse having a code editor is not a requirement for building the project but rather for developement.
+To edit F# code, it is highly recommended to have [VS Code](https://code.visualstudio.com/) installed (along with the [Ionide](http://ionide.io/) extension).

 once you have installed both dotnet and node.js, you can verify that you have the correct versions by running these commands in your terminal:
 ```bash